Why it’s time to take a long, hard look at our Instagram etiquette

 And she's not wrong.
 I too have seen plenty of Instagram snaps of models adrift amid nurse sharks in the Bahamas pop up in my feed.
 But this tendency to want to recreate pictures we've seen on Instagram can quite literally lead us into shark-infested waters.

-For fear of being labelled a hypocrite, I will admit I am not immune to partaking in this copycat behavior either.
+For fear of being labeled a hypocrite, I will admit I'm not immune to partaking in this copycat behavior either.
 I have felt the pull of discovering something on Instagram and visiting that location -- not just to see it with my own eyes, but to capture a version of the shot for myself.

-Most of us don't even have the excuse that we are creative geniuses who are breaking the rules in the name of producing work that is notably profound or avant garde.
+Most of us don't even have the excuse that we're creative geniuses who are breaking the rules in the name of producing work that's notably profound or avant garde.
 There are exceptions, but little done in the name of Instagram is done for the sake of art.
-Most of it is done for status and to sell a specific version of ourselves to the world, and if we are popular enough, to sell other things too.
+Most of it is done for status and to sell a specific version of ourselves to the world and, if we're popular enough, to sell other things too.
 But at what price?

-When I asked for examples of bad Instagram etiquette people had witnessed to a closed Facebook travel group, many came back with stories of near misses with selfie sticks or otherwise beautiful moments disrupted by drones.
-Others talked of staged photo shoots that sometimes exasperated the 'model's' travel companion as well as other tourists.
+When I asked a closed Facebook travel group for examples of bad Instagram etiquette people had witnessed, many came back with stories of near misses with selfie sticks or otherwise beautiful moments disrupted by drones.
+Others talked of staged photo shoots that sometimes exasperated the "model's" travel companion and other tourists.

 If the woman had lost her balance in the act of Instagramming, it would not be an isolated incident.
-At the extreme end of the spectrum of doing it for the 'gram behavior are people who have become badly injured or even died while taking dramatic risks to capture a specific shot.
-The Wikipedia page dedicated to selfie-related injuries and deaths makes for illuminating reading on this matter (an alarming numbers of the deaths are caused by people climbing onto the roof of trains for pictures and being electrocuted by live wires).
+At the extreme end of the spectrum of doing-it-for-the-'gram behavior are people who've become badly injured or even died while taking dramatic risks to capture a specific shot.
+The Wikipedia page dedicated to selfie-related injuries and deaths makes for illuminating reading on this matter (an alarming numbers of the deaths are caused by people climbing onto the roof of a train for pictures and being electrocuted by live wires).

 Almost equally troubling is the exploitation of animals in order to get exciting shots.
 In December 2017, Instagram took matters into its own hands by delivering warnings about animal exploitation to users attaching hashtags like #slothselfie or #tigersnuggles to post.